 Yet could you curiously observe

 Find a way to let me stand by your side?

 There are lots of lovely parks to choose from in Vienna and this is one of my favourite.
 It sits outside the main centre of the city in district 18.
 The park itself is relatively easy to reach, being right at the end of the line for the 41 tram.
 As I took a slow wander around the park one summer, this structure intrigued me.
 Something about the light, and the contrast between the rigid lines of the building, framed by the view of the natural world beyond.
 I spend a while photographing it from several different angles.

 It is interesting to me that photography is very much about capturing a view: seeing something of interest and framing it with a camera: calling the observer to look in a particular direction and see something specific.
 It is a skill, that can be used to powerful effect.
 As with any skill and ability to draw attention, it can be used for good or ill.

 I am also becoming much more dismayed by the hate filled views society seems to be bombarded with.
-Having experienced the sense of being framed with a narrow inaccurate judgment recently and then reflecting on my ability with ease do the same to others, the words of the poem formed in my head.
+Having experienced the sense of being defined with a narrow inaccurate judgment recently and then reflecting on my ability with ease do the same to others, the words of the poem formed in my head.